Belgrade: World War II

-During the summer and fall of 1941, in reprisal for guerrilla attacks, the Germans carried out several massacres of Belgrade citizens; in particular, members of the Jewish community were subject to mass shootings at the order of General Franz Böhme, the German Military Governor of Serbia.
+During the summer and autumn of 1941, in reprisal for guerrilla attacks, the Germans carried out several massacres of Belgrade citizens; in particular, members of the Jewish community were subject to mass shootings at the order of General Franz Böhme, the German Military Governor of Serbia.
 Böhme rigorously enforced the rule that for every German killed, 100 Serbs or Jews would be shot.
-Belgrade became the first city in Europe to be declared by the Nazi occupation forces to be Judenfrei.
+Belgrade became the first city in Europe to be declared by the Nazi occupation forces to be judenfrei.
 The resistance movement in Belgrade was led by Major Žarko Todorović from 1941 until his arrest in 1943.

 Just like Rotterdam, which was devastated twice by both German and Allied bombing, Belgrade was bombed once more during World War II, this time by the Allies on 16 April 1944, killing at least 1,100 people.
 This bombing fell on the Orthodox Christian Easter.
 Most of the city remained under German occupation until 20 October 1944, when it was liberated by the Red Army and the Communist Yugoslav Partisans.

 On 29 November 1945, Marshal Josip Broz Tito proclaimed the Federal People's Republic of Yugoslavia in Belgrade (later renamed to Socialist Federal Republic of Yugoslavia on 7 April 1963).
-Higher estimates from the former secret police place the victim count of political persecutions in Belgrade at 10,000.